 Even though these people are close personally it’s best to treat the transaction professionally.
 All too often, borrowing from friends and family is treated casually and could lead to resentment and a loss of friendships.
 Prepare a business plan, put an agreement in writing and also set up a payment plan.

 An angel investor is someone who invests in small business startups.
 Often, angel investors are colleagues of friends or family.
 Most angel investors are former entrepreneurs, who can also offer valuable business advice alongside the capital.
 However, you are going to need a solid business plan to convince an angel investor to finance your startup.
+Another type of investor is a venture capitalist, which typically only invests in operating companies that have proven some amount of feasibility.

 Note that angel investors are not lenders.
 Money from an angel investor is an investment rather than a loan.
 As you begin to make a profit, you will need to give part of your profits to the angel investor.
 Angel investors own part of your business as a result of their investment.
 They expect a high rate of return on their investments.